As revenue pours in, New Hampshire surplus tops $100 million

 Revenue gains will fuel the State House debate over whether lawmakers should pass another round of business and other tax cuts during the 2021 legislative session.

 “The state’s revenue picture is showing very promising signs that our economy is recovering.
-However, while some businesses are thriving, others are struggling,” said Greg Moore, state director of the fiscally conservative Americans for Prosperity, a group crusading for cutting the state business taxes on business profits (BPT) and the Business Enterprise Tax (BPT) on general business activity.
+However, while some businesses are thriving, others are struggling,” said Greg Moore, state director of the fiscally conservative Americans for Prosperity, a group crusading for cuts in the state tax on business profits and general business activity.

 “That’s why it’s so critical to offer additional tax relief for employers, which will not only help companies get through this pandemic, but also set them up for further growth and make our state stronger and more competitive for years to come,” Moore said.

-Earlier this week, the Senate Ways and Means Committee voted, 3-2, to endorse a bill (SB 13) that lowers the profits tax from 7.9% to 7.5% and the enterprise tax from .6% to .5%.
+Earlier this week, the Senate Ways and Means Committee voted 3-2 to endorse a bill (SB 13) that lowers the Business Profits Tax from 7.9% to 7.5% and the Business Enterprise Tax from 0.6% to 0.5%.

 Sens.
-Cindy Rosenwald, D-Nashua, and Lou D’Allesandro, D-Manchester, were harshly critical of the tax break.
+Cindy Rosenwald, D-Nashua, and Lou D’Allesandro, D-Manchester, were harshly critical of the cuts.

 “Now is not the time to offer tax breaks to out-of-state corporations that will cost the state $79 million during a time of economic instability with no real proposal for making up the loss,” the two Democratic senators said in a joint statement.